CANBERRA BUILDING INSPECTIONS ACT, & NSW

 Fungal decay causes backyard fences to fall apart.
 This is not uncommon, but must go in the report.

-Our price for the Building and Timber Pest Package is $647 inc GST, and this applies to nearby NSW as well as ACT.
+Our price for the Building and Timber Pest Package is $897 plus GST for a concrete floored average house.
+This also applies to nearby NSW as well as ACT.

 3. The ACT Energy Efficiency Rating

-This inspection is to look at what was approved by the ACT Planning Authority, and compare it to what is there on the block of land.
+This inspection is to look at what was approved by the ACT Planning Authority, now known as Access Canberra.
+In New South Wales we do these reports.
+We simply compare what was approved to be there to what is there now.
 Were all building additions approved?
-Were all the changes approved?
-And the sheds and pergolas, were they are approved or were they exempt from approval.
-It is all evaluated and put into the report.
-The report is precise, and what is looked for is no unapproved-structures on the site.
-For more information: SEE THIS PAGE
+Were all the backyard changes approved?
+Such as the sheds and pergolas, were they approved or are they exempt from approval?
+This is all evaluated and put in the report.
+The report is precise.

 This inspection is part of the overall overall mandatory building inspection package for ACT.